mseemann/js-restful/README.md

 Ok!
 But what can I do with this.
 Have a look at the github project [js-restful-express](https://github.com/mseemann/js-restful-express).

-This is a base probject that different implementations can use to integrate this information in a concrete node js framework.
+This is a base project that different implementations can use to integrate this information in a concrete node js framework.